melihbirim/zpam/README.md

 ---

-**ZPO - Because spam filtering should be as reliable as a baby donkey! 🫏**
+**ZPO - Because spam filtering should be as reliable as a donkey! 🫏**